osmcode/osmium-tool/man/osmium-extract.md

 The following file types are supported:

 geojson
-:   GeoJSON file containing exactly one polygon or multipolygon.
-Everything
+:   GeoJSON file containing exactly one Feature of type Polygon or
-    except the actual geometry is ignored.
+    MultiPolygon, or a FeatureCollection with the first Feature of type Polygon or MultiPolygon.
+Everything except the actual geometry (of the first Feature) is ignored.

 poly
 :   A poly file as described in